 The study concluded that virtual simulation represents the evolution of the model over time.
-Often, gaming strategies are used to execute the virtual simulation in teaching of mathematics in various schools.
+Often, gaming strategies are used to execute the virtual simulation in teaching of mathematics in United Kingdom.
+Simulations create a scenario-based environment, where students interact to apply previous knowledge and practical skills to real-world problems.
 Gaming strategies allow experts to quickly come to grips with the way in which learning activities, outcomes the feedback and roles, as well as to enhance the in-game learning experience.
 There is neutral relationship between the use of simulations and gaming strategies in learning mathematics to achieve academic performance.